Location: Nea Kerdylia, GR

 3. Discovery: field trips to various archaeological sites and museums in the region and optional 3-day stay on the beautiful island of Thassos.

-Join are international team and meet students from Canada, USA, Australia, France, England, Greece and as far as Japan !
+Join are international team and meet students from Greece, Canada, USA, Australia, France, England, etc. !

 Period(s) of Occupation: Archaic and Classical periods (7th to 4th centuries BC)

-Argilos is situated on the north Aegean Coast, four kilometres west of the Strymon delta.
+Argilos is situated on the Northern Coast of the Aegean sea, 4 kilometers west of the Strymon delta.
 It is one of the earliest Greek colonies in this area, founded in 655/54 B.C.
 Excavations conducted by the University of Montreal and the Greek Ephoreia of Serres have uncovered extensive architectural remains, covering all periods of occupation.
 The city prospered for some 300 years and was destroyed by Philip II, the father of Alexander the Great, in 357 B.C.
 No need to speak French !
 This is a multilingual excavation (all staff speak English, French and Greek) and students come from all around the world.
 Visit our website !

 Project Size: 25-49 participants